IoannMartynov/CausalKit/docs/_build/html/_sources/user-guide/causaldata.md.txt

 - Explore the [API Reference](../api/data.md) for detailed documentation
 - Check out the [RCT Analysis Example](../examples/rct_analysis.ipynb) for more complex use cases
 - Learn about analysis techniques in the [Analysis API](../api/analysis.md)

-For any questions or issues, please visit the [GitHub repository](https://github.com/ioannmartynov/causalkit).